mohamedheda/payment_sms/README.md

 ```

 ## Documentation
-This initial project is a start point which you can use to save your time in the future backend projects.
-Implemented an up-to-date structure to deal with every part of your project, e.g., Service Pattern, Repository Pattern, a pre-built and customized AdminLTE dashboard with the most common components, some traits and helper files to save your time on routine work.
-Every new implementation of these has an approach for dealing with it and it will be fully explained in this documentation by catching any file that is foreign to the origin of usual Laravel projects and explaining it.
+This initial project serves as a starting point to save time in future backend projects.
+It implements an up-to-date structure to handle every aspect of your project, including Service Pattern, Repository Pattern, a pre-built and customized AdminLTE dashboard with common components, along with traits and helper files to streamline routine tasks.
+Each new implementation is explained in detail in this documentation, covering any files that differ from typical Laravel projects.
 ### Service Pattern:
-In `app/Http/Services` folder, you will find classes with the same structuring of controllers.
-It's the place where you can write your business logic in small separted methods to be called from the controllers.
+In the app/Http/Services folder, you'll find classes with the same structure as controllers.
+This is where you can write your business logic in small, separated methods to be called from controllers.
 #### Example:
-If we have `AuthController` contains methods `signUp()`, `signIn()`, `signOut()` and `refreshToken()`, surely we will create routes for it, then implement the methods for these routes inside the controller.
-The logic of these methods should be written insdie service class, e.g., `AuthService`.
+If we have an AuthController with methods like signUp(), signIn(), signOut(), and refreshToken(), we create routes for them.
+The logic of these methods should be written inside a service class, e.g., `AuthService`.

 `AuthService` will have the same methods of `AuthController` but with the required business logic, then `AuthService` will be injected to `AuthController` to make its methods accessible.